 The skeptics put up a serious challenge to believers when they make the claim that our penchant for disagreement calls into question the truth that we stand for.
 How do we respond?

 Yes, disagreements in the Church do not negate the truth, but how do we put them in perspective?
-How do our disagreement fit the truth that is revealed in Scripture?
+How does our disagreement fit the truth that is revealed in Scripture?
 (That the world should know us by our love for one another) How do we reflect the love of God to the world as a fractured and broken Church?

 I don’t believe I have a complete handle on these things, but I have some thoughts on how we can square the disagreement in the Church with Scripture and how we should respond as believers to this challenge.Continue reading “Putting Denominational Disagreements in Perspective for the World and the Church”